Cruise control, and dual-zone climate control (which allows the driver and front passenger to set their own temperatures).

 All automatic Outlander variants are equipped with autonomous emergency braking, which Mitsubishi calls Forward Collision Mitigation.

-An MP3 compatible sound system with AM/FM and digital radio, USB input, Bluetooth connectivity for phone calls and audio streaming, and voice control.
+An MP3 compatible sound system with AM/FM and digital radio, USB inputs (front and rear seats), Bluetooth connectivity for phone calls and audio streaming, and voice control.

-A leather-trimmed steering wheel and gear shift handle, and controls on the wheel for operating the cruise control, the sound system and your phone.
+A leather-trimmed steering wheel and gear shift handle, and controls on the wheel for operating the cruise control, speed limiter, the sound system and your phone.